glucasroe/glucasroe.github.io/_drafts/2017-08-15-association-anywhere.markdown

     <figcaption>The basic structure of the redesign</figcaption>
 </figure>

 We began with a thorough heuristic evaluation of the prototype alongside of the broader product, which surfaced a lot of opportunities for small wins and gave us a solid baseline for the goals  we wanted to accomplish over the next few months.
 Version 8 would also be a major technology change for the software, so we had to walk into it with smart intentions and be prepared to move fast.
 ACGI is an agile-ish shop, and so we had a clear knowledge of how much work we could accomplish and in what sort of time frame.

-We had to start ramping up.
+The heuristic evaluation gave us a strong ability to prioritize changes, giving us a better baseline product to test against.
+Many of the changes that came out of the heuristic review were relatively simple, straight-forward solutions.
+Others were more difficult, but that early process gave us the ability to plan on those changes in the future.

 ## Structure